 What It Means When You Get Breakouts on Your Scalp

-According to Delray Beach, FL, dermatologist Janet Allenby, MD, acne on the scalp is an inflammatory reaction around the hair and sebum follicles and can be caused by many things, but most frequently, it is hormonal and excessive sebum (oil) production that are the biggest influences.
-"The scalp can have acne outbreaks just like the face does, but is is less common and usually associated with more severe types of acne," she says.
-New York dermatologist Dendy Engelman, MD, adds, "Should you have actual scalp acne, the fastest treatment is an injection of cortisone, which your dermatologist can administer."
+According to Delray Beach, FL dermatologist Dr. Janet Allenby, the scalp can have acne outbreaks like the face does, but it’s less common and usually associated with those who have severe types of facial or body acne.
+“Bumps on the scalp are usually not acne, but rather folliculitis, the result of an inflammatory reaction around the hair and sebum follicles and can be caused by many things, but most frequently, hormonal and excessive sebum (oil) production are the biggest influences,” she explains.
+Should you have actual scalp acne, New York dermatologist Dendy Engelman, MD says the fastest treatment is an injection of cortisone, which your dermatologist can administer.

 “Folliculitis is perfectly normal and can develop on any areas of the skin that have hair follicles,” says Harrison, NY dermatologist Jennifer Silverman Kitchin, MD.
 “I find that it’s more common in the warmer, humid weather and is triggered by the accumulation of skin oils, debris, bacteria and dirt.
 In mild cases, it tends to clear up on its own, but in severe or chronic cases, a course of antibiotics (oral and topical) can be used.”